an-tex/lagom-lost-elements/README.md

 testing streaming between lagom services.

-a simple echo endpoint is loosing elements
+a simple echo endpoint is loosing elements.

+includes a workaround.